-Planning for the future of your family is only a call away.
+Planning to protect the future of your family is only a call away.

 With the high costs of housing and raising a family there is no doubt that the last thing most people think about on a daily basis is their own mortality.
 Making a will and estate plan is something we simply do not think about.
 As a result, estate planning often falls to the bottom of many people’s priority list.